-Thank you for your interest in the annual Tom Howard/John H. Reid short story, essay and prose contest.
-Please visit our new guidelines page at http://www.winningwriters.com/tomstory.
+Thank you for your interest in John Howard Reid's books and in the annual Tom Howard/John H. Reid short story, essay and prose contest.
+Please visit our new contest guidelines page at http://www.winningwriters.com/tomstory.

 GOOD NEWS!
 You no longer need a Kindle to read Kindle books.
 Instead, you can download the FREE APP, available on all Kindle pages!
 NOT SO GOOD NEWS: Most of the Amazon links formerly on this page are being upgraded, so please go to one that is working like the USA WRITE WAYS TO WIN WRITING CONTESTS script below - or go straight to your country's Amazon store and enter the book's title!